luyadev/luya/docs/guide/luya-twig.md

 links
 -----
-wrapper functions for the luya links collection findByArguments function.
+wrapper functions for the luya links component findByArguments function.
 Will return an array of links for the defined method arguments:
 ```
 {% for item in links('cat', 'lang', 'parent_nav_id') %}
 	{{ dump(item) }}